 The Browne Library houses thousands of primary works relating to all kinds of popular entertainment, with particular strengths in materials documenting mass media: television, motion pictures, and radio.

 In addition to books and periodicals, there are more than 35,000 television scripts and motion pictures scripts.
 A highlight of this collection is the Studio One Collection, a live dramatic anthology that aired on CBS-TV from 1948 to 1958.
-Critical scholarship is also represented by the materials donated by noted film critic and scholar Anthony Slide.
-The Anthony Slide Collection contains research files, correspondence, manuscripts, reviews, and clippings related to his research and published works.

 The Browne Library's holdings also include thousands of ephemeral items, such as press kits, lobby cards, and posters.
 Of particular interest are the Library's holdings of over 8,000 movie posters.
 Highlights of this collection are posters from Metro-Goldwyn-Mayer, 20th Century Fox, Republic, Paramount Pictures, Warner Brothers, Universal Pictures, Columbia Pictures, and United Artists.